Review additional guidance for students planning study abroad or university-related international travel.

 Exception request process

-All MU undergraduate, graduate/professional and certificate programs students participating on any university-related international travel to a country or region under a U.S. Department of State travel advisory at level three or four or a Centers for Disease Control travel warning (level three) must request an exception from the STAR Committee.
+All MU undergraduate, graduate/professional and certificate program students participating on any university-related international travel to a country or region under a U.S. Department of State travel advisory level three or four or a Centers for Disease Control travel health notice level three or four (for non-COVID reasons) must request an exception from the STAR Committee.
 In addition, students may be required to submit a request for permission to travel to locations or participate in programs that pose a specific health, safety or security concern as indicated by authorities other than the Department of State.
-This includes:

 In cases where a university division is sponsoring an activity, the division faculty/staff member in charge is responsible for ensuring all participants have obtained approval.
 The easiest way to do this is to apply for an exception for the program on behalf of all participants.